Internet-Draft SCITT Architecture December 2024

 This specification leaves implementation, encoding and documentation of Registration Policies and trust anchors to the operator of the Transparency Service.

-4.1.1.1.
+5.1.1.1.
 Mandatory Registration Checks

-The Transparency Service MUST apply the Registration Policy that was most recently added to the Append-only Log at the time of registration.
+The Transparency Service MUST apply the Registration Policy that was most recently added to the Append-only Log at the time of Registration.

-4.1.1.2.
+5.1.1.2.
 Auditability of Registration

 The operator of a Transparency Service MAY update the Registration Policy or the trust anchors of a Transparency Service at any time.

-4.1.2.
-Initialization and bootstrapping
+5.1.2.
+Initialization and Bootstrapping

-Since the mandatory registration checks rely on having registered Signed Statements for the registration policy and trust anchors, Transparency Services MUST support at least one of the three following bootstrapping mechanisms:
+Since the mandatory Registration checks rely on having registered Signed Statements for the Registration Policy and trust anchors, Transparency Services MUST support at least one of the three following bootstrapping mechanisms:

-• A built-in default Registration Policy and default trust anchors;
+• Pre-configured Registration Policy and trust anchors;

-• Acceptance of a first Signed Statement whose payload is a valid Registration Policy, without performing registration checks
+• Acceptance of a first Signed Statement whose payload is a valid Registration Policy, without performing Registration checks

 • An out-of-band authenticated management interface

-4.1.3.
+5.1.3.
 Append-only Log

 The security properties of the Append-only Log are determined by the choice of the verifiable data structure used by the Transparency Service to implement the Log.
 This verifiable data structure MUST support the following security requirements: